 Or is it?
-Certainly not for those birds whose cheery-sounding vocalizations are disguising a struggle to stay alive.
-They’re compelled to sing — it’s time to attract a mate — but they may also be very hungry.
+Probably not for those birds whose cheery-sounding vocalizations are disguising a struggle to stay alive.
+They’re compelled to sing — it’s time to attract a mate — but they may also be starving.

-Then comes fall and winter.
-Insects die or hibernate and plants go dormant.
+Then come fall and winter.
+Insects die or hibernate, and plants go dormant.
 Nature’s stockpile of food shrinks with each passing day.
 Some foods get buried under leaf litter, washed away in storms, made moldy by melting ice and snow.
 What’s left is consumed by birds and countless other animals throughout the winter.
 Competition for food gets stiffer as winter wears on.

-Birds have a high metabolic rate and must consume enough high-fat, high-calorie food during each winter day to maintain their body temperature through the bitter, sometimes sub-freezing, night.
-As food availability diminishes, the search for it can become a bird’s all-day enterprise, every single day, just to keep him alive until the next morning.
-Winter is tough and some don’t make it.
+Birds have a high metabolic rate and must consume enough high-fat, high-calorie food during each day to maintain their body temperature through the bitter, sometimes sub-freezing, night.
+As food availability diminishes, the search for it can become a bird’s all-day enterprise, every single day, just to keep itself alive until the next morning.
+Winter is harsh, and some don’t make it.

 Feeding birds can be as simple as scattering some birdseed on the ground.
-Birdseed is available from most large grocery stores, but check the label, as many mixed-seed packages they offer contain large quantities of seeds most birds won’t eat, even when they’re very hungry.
-Your local seed and feed stores will have the widest variety of preferred foods.
+Birdseed is available at most large grocery stores, but check the label before buying.
+Many inexpensive mixed-seed packages they offer contain large quantities of worthless seeds most birds won’t eat, even when they’re famished.
+Your local seed and feed stores will have the most extensive variety of preferred foods.

-If you’re interested in identifying the birds coming to your feeders, you’ll want a good field guide.
-Your local bookstore or internet booksellers will have a variety to choose from, including some specifically for your area or state.
+If you’re interested in identifying the birds coming to your feeders, you’ll want a useful field guide.
+Your local bookstore or internet booksellers will have a variety, including some specifically for your area or state.
 A pair of binoculars can be helpful (inexpensive will do).